Study Burnout: How to Recognize It and Recover (A Student's Guide)

 Why students are especially vulnerable

-The warning signs most people miss
+The warning signs I ignored

 The difference between rest and recovery

-Music, environment, and nervous system regulation
+Music, environment, and the nervous system

 When professional help is the right answer